 How Do I Calculate the Depreciation?

-The General Depreciation System (GDS) applies the declining-balance method rate on a non-depreciated balance.
-If an asset valued at $1,000 is depreciated 25% on a yearly basis, then the deduction os $250.00 in year one $187.50 in year two, and so on.
+The General Depreciation System (GDS) applies the declining-balance method rate on a non-depreciated balance to arrive at your rental property tax deduction.
+If an asset valued at $1,000 is depreciated 25% yearly, then the deduction is $250.00 in year one, $187.50 in year two, and so on.

 - January: 3.485%